JonMStevens/wordle_analysis/README.md

 # wordle_analysis
 Script to find the optimal starting word
 **Notes:** Strictly for python practice only!
-Requires a list of words to work on in a text file called worlde_words.txt.
+Requires a list of words to work on in a text file called wordle_words.txt.
 This script only tries to maximize the number of green letters a starting word will get, which may not actually be the optimal starting word strategy.

 ## ranking method ##